HealthyStockprescription drugs overview

 Anticonvulsants for Bipolar Disorder

-At first, anticonvulsants were prescribed only for people who did not respond to lithium.
-Today, they are often prescribed alone, with lithium, or with an antipsychotic drug to control mania.
-Anticonvulsants used to treat bipolar disorder include:
+At first, they were prescribed only for people who did not respond to lithium.
+Today, they are often taken alone, with lithium, or with an antipsychotic drug to control mania.

 Anticonvulsants for Pain management

-Use of newer anticonvulsants has marked a new era in the treatment of neuropathic pain.
-Gabapentin has the most clearly demonstrated analgesic effect for the treatment of neuropathic pain, specifically for treatment of painful diabetic neuropathy and postherpetic neuralgia.
-Lamotrigine has been reported to be effective in relieving pain from trigeminal neuralgia refractory to other treatments, and central post-stroke pain.
 Results from clinical trials of phenytoin are equivocal.
 Zonisamide's mechanisms of action suggest that it would be effective in controlling neuropathic pain symptoms.
 Other anticonvulsants, including lorazepam, valproate, topiramate, and tiagabine, have also been under investigation.
-Anecdotal experience provides support for studies with oxcarbazepine and levetiracetam for treating neuropathic pain 4.
+Anecdotal experience provides support for oxcarbazepine and levetiracetam 4.

 Anticonvulsants for Migraine

 Anticonvulsant drugs seem to be useful for the prophylaxis of migraine.
 This might be explained by a variety of actions of these drugs in the central nervous system that are probably relevant to the pathophysiology of migraine.
 Anticonvulsants that have demonstrated their efficacy in clinical trials are divalproex sodium, topiramate, sodium valproate, gabapentin, carbamazepine.
-Topiramate (Topamax) is the only anticonvulsant approved by the FDA for migraine prophylaxis.
+Topiramate is the only anticonvulsant approved by the FDA for migraine prophylaxis.
 Neither clonazepam nor lamotrigine was superior to placebo in the studies.
 3

 References

 • 1.
-Gilron I. Review article: the role of anticonvulsant drugs in postoperative pain management: a bench-to-bedside perspective.
+Gilron I. The role of anticonvulsant drugs in postoperative pain management: a bench-to-bedside perspective.
 Can J Anaesth.
 2006 Jun;53(6):562-71.
-PubMed

-Copyright © 2007 HealthyStock.net.
+Copyright © 2009-2018 HealthyStock.net.
 All rights reserved.

-For medical advice, diagnoses, and treatment, consult your doctor.
+For medical advice consult with your physician.